aedans/Nylon/README.md

 ## If Statements

 If statements are function modifiers that cause a function to be applied if the if statement is true.
-There are six if statements in Nylon, '?', '¿', '>', '<', '=', and '!'.
+There are five if statements in Nylon, '?', '¿', '>', '<', and '='.
 If the statement is true, the following function is executed, otherwise it is skipped.
-For successive if statements, any of the statements must be true for the following function to execute.
+For successive if statements, any of the statements must be true for the following function to execute. '!' is used as an effective else for if statements.

 - '?': If the top of the stack is true.
 - '¿': If the top of the stack is false.
 - '>': If the second from the top of the stack is greater than the top.
 - '<': If the second from the top of the stack is less than the top.
 - '=': If the top of the stack is equal to the second from the top.
-- '!': If the top of the stack is not equal to the second from the top.

 Example 1
 <pre>